 - Circle time

 At Daubeney, we ensure that our children are taught to read with fluency, stamina, accuracy and understanding through a variety of discreet and cross-curricular learning opportunities.
-All children experience reading a wide and varied selection of fiction and non fiction genres as is appropriate for their age and ability.
-We have a range of approaches to develop children’s reading skills, reading stamina and love of reading.
-This includes:
+All children experience reading a wide and varied selection of fiction and non-fiction genres appropriate for their age and ability.
+We have a range of approaches and strategies to develop children’s reading skills and love of reading.
+These includes:

-Shared reading: Opportunities are provided through the planning in literacy for children and teachers to read and respond to a quality text linked to their topic or writing genre.
+Shared Reading: Opportunities are provided in literacy lessons for children to read and respond to a quality text linked to their topic or writing genre.

 In order to teach writing we follow the National Curriculum to teach writing, spelling and grammar.
 All children at Daubeney experience a range of writing activities including both fiction and non fiction writing.
 They are given opportunities to check and improve and publish writing in order to aid their progression and meet national expectations.
 To develop writing we use the following approaches: